 A line-level signal from the stereo analogue audio together with the composite video inputs are available for Zone 2.
-The analogue inputs from source components are required because the AVR250 provides no analogue-to-digital, DSP processing or digital-to-analogue conversion; the composite video connections are required since the AVR250 does not perform video format conversion for Zone 2.
+The analogue inputs from source components are required because the AVR280 provides no analogue-to-digital, DSP processing or digital-to-analogue conversion; the composite video connections are required since the AVR280 does not perform video format conversion for Zone 2.

 For these reasons, we recommend that source devices that have a digital connection are also connected to the analogue inputs.
-High quality YUV/RGB and S-video sources should also have their composite outputs connected to the AVR250 for use in Zone 2.
+High quality YUV/RGB and S-video sources should also have their composite outputs connected to the AVR280 for use in Zone 2.

-Inserting the batteries into the remote control
+Using the remote control

-The remote control requires 2 'AAA' batteries to operate.
-To insert the batteries into the remote control, please follow these instructions:
+The remote control requires four 'AAA' batteries to operate.
+To insert the batteries into the remote control, please follow the instructions in the side panel diagram: